mrowrpurr/Specs.cpp/README.md

 #### One Test Group

-One test group per file using `SetTestGroup` and multiple top-level `Test` macros.
+One test group per file using `TestGroup` and multiple top-level `Test` macros.

 > The `Test` macro has built-in aliases: `Spec` and `It`.